Die Hand Die Verletzt: Plot

 While dissecting a pig fetus in science class, Ausbury's stepdaughter, Shannon (Heather McComb), suffers a breakdown when she hallucinates the cadaver as alive.
-Meeting with Mulder and Scully, Shannon tearfully tells them that Ausbury and the other Satanists repeatedly raped and impregnated her during their rituals, sacrificing her babies.
+Meeting with Mulder and Scully, she tearfully tells them that Ausbury and the other Satanists repeatedly raped and impregnated her during their rituals, sacrificing her babies.
 A shocked Ausbury denies the accusations.
 Shannon stays after school to make up her assignment of dissecting the pig.
 Paddock takes her bracelet and uses it as part of a spell that causes Shannon to slit her wrists.

 When Ausbury learns that the Satanists plan to use Shannon as a scapegoat, he admits the sect's existence to Mulder.
-He confirms that rituals did happen while Shannon was present, but insists that exposure to sensational media coverage led her to "remember" the sexual abuse.
+He confirms that rituals did happen while Shannon was present, but insists that exposure to sensational media coverage led her to "remember" the alleged sexual abuse.
 Meanwhile, Scully researches Paddock and finds that no one knows anything about her or her background.
 During a sudden power outage, Paddock steals Scully's pen and uses it to impersonate her in a call to Mulder, pretending to be in trouble.
-Mulder handcuffs Ausbury in the basement to prevent his possible escape, then leaves to help Scully.
+Mulder handcuffs Ausbury in his basement to prevent his possible escape, then leaves to help Scully.
 Soon after, a giant snake appears, controlled by Paddock, and devours Ausbury.

 Mulder finds out that Scully never called him.
 The two find Paddock seemingly attacked by the remaining Satanists, and go to search for them.
-The Satanists capture the two agents, convinced that they need to perform a sacrifice to regain favor with the Devil and make up for their diluted faith before it is too late.
-As they are about to kill Mulder and Scully, Paddock causes them to instead kill themselves, confirming that their attempt was indeed too late.
+The Satanists capture the two agents, convinced that they need to perform a sacrifice to regain favor with the Devil and make up for their faltered faith.
+As they are about to kill Mulder and Scully, Paddock causes them to instead kill themselves, confirming that their attempt was too late.
 The agents escape their bonds and find Paddock missing, with only a parting message on the chalkboard stating, "Goodbye.
 It's been nice working with you."